- Books, Literature, and Writing»

 In the early hours of the next morning, Mr Chang was woke by a crashing sound downstairs in his restaurant.
 Disturbed and outraged to find that somebody had thrown a rock through his window, Mr Chang had spent the majority of his morning sweeping up the glass and boarding the window.
 The following morning, he heard another crashing noise, again another smashed window and another morning sweeping up glass.
 Mr Chang was beside himself, he didn't understand why his neighbors had turned against him after all of these years, but he planned on finding out why, once and for all.

 That evening, Mr Chang decided to stand outside his restaurant to speak to his neighbors as they returned home from their events of the day.
 However, all of his attempts to get their attention failed.
 Some of his neighbor's choosing to pretend that they didn't see him or hear him.
 Other neighbors choosing to make eye contact with him, but blatantly ignore him anyway.
 Only one person spoke to him that day, Charlie Grimshaw.
 Charlie had asked Mr Chang if he enjoyed sweeping up glass two days on the trot.
-After spending the majority of his evening outside, Mr Chang finally returned to his flat...in tears.
+After spending the majority of his evening outside, Mr Chang finally returned to his flat.
 The filthy looks that he had received, the comments that he had heard muttered under people's breath.
-The feeling that Charlie Grimshaw was the one responsible for smashing his windows, did not even bear thinking about.
+The feeling that Charlie Grimshaw was the one responsible for smashing his windows, Mr Chang began to cry.

 No longer feeling that he wanted to stay in England, Mr Chang booked a flight to China for the following afternoon.
 His wife buried in China, he wanted to be near her.
 When he was to arrive in China, he would make plans to put his home and business up for sale.